qhtutorials/qhtutorials.github.io/content/posts/how-to-create-sticky-notes/index.md

 title: "How to Create Sticky Notes in the Microsoft Sticky Notes App (Windows 11)"
 date: 2024-06-26T02:01:58+05:30
 description: "Sometimes you just need more space to take notes.
 Choose from one of the four ways to create new sticky notes.
 Learn more in this post."
-tags: [Sticky Notes, Windows 11, Edit Sticky Notes]
+tags: [Edit Sticky Notes, Sticky Notes, Windows 11]
 draft: false
 ---
 This tutorial covers: